 Published in advance: June 14, 2018

-Exploring Land Cover Classification Accuracy of Landsat 8 Image Using Spectral Indices Layer Stacking in Hilly Region of South Korea [PDF]
+Exploring Land Cover Classification Accuracy of Landsat 8 Image Using Spectral Index Layer Stacking in Hilly Region of South Korea [PDF]

 Jae Kang Lee, Tri Dev Acharya, and Dong Ha Lee